openml/server-api/docs/database/openml_expdb.md

 ---

 ## Flows (Implementations)
-The database uses historical names 'implementation' for a flow and 'algorithm' for ??.
+The database uses historical name 'implementation' for a flow.

 ### implementation